Frank Bowater

-Major Sir Frank Henry Bowater, 1st Baronet (3 April 1866 - 10 November 1947) was Lord Mayor of London from 1938 to 1939.
+Major Frank Bowater, 1st Baronet (3 April 1866 - 10 November 1947) was Lord Mayor of London from 1938 to 1939.

 Early life

-The son of William Vansittart Bowater and his wife Eliza Jane née Davey.
+He was the son of William Vansittart Bowater and his wife Eliza Jane née Davey.

 Career

 In 1905, Bowater was commissioned into the 4th London Howitzer Brigade Royal Field Artillery (Royal Artillery, Territorial Army), rose to the rank of major in 1908, and fought in World War I. He also held the office of Lord Lieutenant of the City of London in 1914 and was awarded the Territorial Decoration (TD).
 From 1929 to 1930 he held the office of Sheriff of London and was decorated with the awards of the Order of the Crown (Romania), Grand Officier of the Legion of Honour and Companion of the Most Venerable Order of the Hospital of Saint John of Jerusalem (CStJ) and was invested as a Knight Bachelor.
 He then held the office of Lord Mayor of London from 1938 to 1939 and was created 1st Baronet Bowater, of Friston, Suffolk (UK) upon his retirement on 11 October 1939.